-Preparation of the Plan has been overseen by a Working Group comprising Marc Pinnell (Parish Councillor and Chair of Working Group), Robert T. Besford (Bob), Jerry Fox, Paul Isaacs (Parish Councillor), Richard Mason (Patching Village Society), and Richard Prior (Friends of Clapham and Patching Churches).
+Preparation of the Plan has been overseen by a Working Group comprising Marc Pinnell (Parish Councillor and Chair of Working Group), Robert T. Besford, Jerry Fox, Paul Isaacs (Parish Councillor), Richard Mason (Patching Village Society), and Richard Prior (Friends of Clapham and Patching Churches).
 Robb Metcalfe (Parish Councillor) served on the group until January 2016.

 They were assisted by an independent planning consultant, Lindsay Frost, from October 2015 onwards.
 This professional assistance was funded by grants from Locality and Groundwork UK, which are gratefully acknowledged.
-JBA Consulting provided additional support in the preparation and publication of the plan pro bono.
+JBA Consulting provided additional support in the preparation and publication of the plan pro bono and we particularly appreciate the work of Karen Wardale, graphic designer, in preparing such an engaging document.

-Officers of the South Downs National Park Authority- particularly Amy Tyler-Jones and Sarah Nelson - and of Arun District Council and West Sussex County Council provided help and guidance which is also gratefully acknowledged.
+Officers of the South Downs National Park Authority - particularly Amy Tyler-Jones, Sarah Nelson and Chris Paterson - and officers of Arun District Council and West Sussex County Council provided help and guidance which is also gratefully acknowledged.